HAVE A DENTAL EMERGENCY?

 Schedule a Consultation with Dr. Boruchov

-Do you have questions about denture implants?
+Do you have questions about Dental implants?
 Contact Dental Made Easy today to schedule a consultation with Dr. Rafael Roman Boruchov.
 We serve Forest Hills, New Hyde Park, Brooklyn, and Astoria.
 Let us help you restore your smile with efficient and lasting implant solutions.

-FAQs About Denture Implants
+FAQs About Dental Implants

 Implant overdentures do offer great stability, but they come with a few trade-offs.
 First off, the process is more invasive since it requires surgery, which means you’ll have a recovery period and might experience some discomfort.
 The upfront costs tend to be higher too—while the implants themselves are built to last, you’ll likely need to replace the overdenture every 15 to 20 years.